gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 Bluetooth keyboards just work.
 The new/recent mouse pointer support in iOS also works.
 You for even plug the iPad into an external display to go full circle back to a desktop computer.

-This setup gives me the best of both worlds, and that's why I refer to it as the Ultimate Classic Macintosh.
+This setup gives me the best of both old and new worlds, and that's why I refer to it as the Ultimate Classic Macintosh.

 ### Forthcoming posts